 Sea Kayak 401 - Exposed Coast Kayak Expedition Training - Sitka, Alaska - Kayak Academy

 Kayak Alaska!
-If dreams of ocean swells, sea cliffs, outer coasts, islands and wilderness camping make you drool, make the dream come true - join us on our "Exposed Coast Kayak Expedition Training" in SE Alaska w/ Kayak Academy.
-Each year Kayak Academy ships a trailer load of performance sea kayaks from Seattle to Sitka, AK for this 10 day trip - your kayak or one of our performance rental kayaks can be waiting for you there.
+If you dream of ocean swells, sea cliffs, outer coasts, islands and wilderness camping make, make the dream come true - join us on our "Exposed Coast Kayak Expedition Training" in SE Alaska w/ Kayak Academy.
+Each year Kayak Academy ships a trailer load of performance sea kayaks from Seattle to Sitka, AK for this 10 day trip - your kayak or one of our performance rental skeg kayaks can be waiting for you there.
 No driving or fighting over crowded campsites, experience real wilderness sea kayaking just a few hours flight from Seattle.

 A hundred plus years ago, Russian fur traders and Capt.
 Cook sailed this coast and the Tlingit natives paddled their dugout canoes here; now you can be among the first sea kayakers to explore the islands and capes on the outer coasts of the Rakof Islands and Biorka Island. (sketches below of Mt Edgecomb outside Sitka are from one of Cook's voyages to Alaska) Click on the chart at right (NOAA Chart No. 17326) or the Google map link below and you'll see endless possibilities for playing in rocks, circumnavigating hundreds of islands and camping on beautiful beaches.
 George and Barb Gronseth and our K.A. students have had the privilege to explore these islands every year for over a decade, and yet each trip reveals some new, exciting terrain to paddle and there's still more to explore.

-Glacier Bay and Prince William Sound are a major destinations for cruise ships because of their tidewater glaciers, Misty Fjords is known for its scenery and wildlife.
-But these inside waters are tame compared to paddling on the outer coast of Baranof Island, the Rakof Islands, and Cape Aspid.
-We leave the cruise ships behind on the first day of paddling.
-Someday when more kayakers discover the west side of Baranof Island, it's going to be known for its rock gardens, slot canyons, and sea cliffs (as well as fishing, birding, whale watching, and wilderness camping).
-Local rock garden attractions include: "Entrance Exam" (off Cape Burunof - the S. entrance to Sitka's Eastern Channel), "The Fun-House Rocks" & "Fangs" (two side-by-side features - be careful with the "Fangs", they can and sometime do bite), "The Hallway" (which many have found is short for "Hallway of Doom"), and many more yet to be named play spots.
-Paddling along the capes and cliffs on the outer coasts of the Rakof Islands and the Necker Islands archipelago is spectacular.
+Glacier Bay and Prince William Sound are a major destinations for cruise ships because of their sheltered conditions and tidewater glaciers, Misty Fjords is known for its scenery and wildlife.
+But these inside waters are tame compared to paddling on the outer coast of Baranof Island, the Necker Islands, and the Rakof Islands.
+We leave the cruise ships and flat water behind on the first day of paddling.
+Someday when more kayakers discover the west side of Baranof Island, it's going to be famous for its rock gardens, slot canyons, and sea cliffs (as well as fishing, birding, whale watching, and wilderness camping).
+Local rock garden attractions include: "Entrance Exam" (off Cape Burunof - the S. entrance to Sitka's Eastern Channel), "The Fun-House Rocks" & "Jaws" (two side-by-side features - be careful of "Jaws", they sometimes bite), "The Hallway" (which many have found is short for "Hallway of Doom"), and many more yet to be named play spots.
+The capes and cliffs on the outer coasts of the Rakof Islands and the Necker Islands archipelagos are spectacular to paddling along.
 Not every rock feature is working or safe to mess with on any given day, but no matter what the conditions, we can find find something to thrill anyone, any day.
 As a result of our experience and intimate knowledge of this area, when conditions are too extreme for one spot we know several others that will be really fun.
 When you know the place like we do, the choices are infinite.

 If you've worked hard to develop your kayaking skills and feel ready for an advanced kayak trip (with coaching), reward yourself with the adventure of a lifetime on one of the last great wilderness coasts.
 If you have the skills, you can be among the six to eight lucky students to join George and Barb Gronseth for this amazing trip.